holly-hacker/atelier-data/sophie/manually_extracted/README.md

   ],
 ```

-Thanks to `a.whim` on Discord for extracting this information.
+Thanks to `a.whim` on Discord for cataloging this information.

 ## `item_boards.json`